timkolotov/3proxy-docker/README.md

 # 3proxy-docker
 Lightweight docker image with tiny 3proxy server.
-This configuration not has any restrictions of traffic.
+This configuration doesn't have any restrictions on traffic.

 ### Very simple usage
-When USER and PASS not specified, it will be create user with random password.
-You should see credentials in logs.
+When USER and PASS are not specified, it will create a user with a random password.
+You will see the credentials in the logs.
 ```console
 docker pull timkolotov/3proxy-docker
 docker run -d --restart always -p 1080:1080 -p 8080:8080 --name 3proxy timkolotov/3proxy-docker